Monday, April 29

 Almost all Bangladeshis take same items of foods in dinner.
 Dudvat (milk and rice) is very common as the last item of dinner.
 This is eaten with seasonal fruits like mango, banana or jack fruit or just with Gur (country sugar).

-Foods Varieties
+Foods Varieties in Bangladesh

 During the harvesting season breakfast and evening snakes consist of a great variety of Pithas (rice cakes) of different sizes and shapes, salted or sugary, fried, boiled, sun dried or cooked.
 The remarkable Pithas are Sandwish, chitoi, dhupi, Pati-Sapta, antasha, pufi, Vapa, pua, various Nakshi Pitha etc. Swandwish pitha (taler pitha) is prepared from a mixture of rice flour, gur and salt, fried in mustard oil.
 Chitai a paste of rice flour baked in especially designed clay pans.
 It may be soaked for a day or two in evaporated milk.
 Pati Sapta is a variety of rolled pancakes with Kheer (great delicious, prepared with milk thickened through continuous boiling) filling.
 During weddings the bridegroom is given Nakhsi Pithas-carved and decorated rice cakes, which are real tasty.